Canada's Senate puts LGBT conversion therapy bill on hold for summer

 The bill will be considered when the Senate reconvenes in late September, though if an election is called before then, the legislation will die with all other unfinished business.

-Trudeau, whose Liberals have a minority government, is eyeing a snap election in September to capitalize on Canada's emergence from the COVID-19 pandemic, two sources told Reuters.
+Trudeau, whose Liberals have a minority government, is eyeing a snap election to capitalize on Canada's emergence from the COVID-19 pandemic, two sources told Reuters.

 ((julie.gordon@thomsonreuters.com; 343-961-4020;))